patogallardo/zemax_tools/S4cam/groupedCameras/TMP_mech_Var4/TMP_camera_groupings_03-15-2021/readme.md

 ## Next steps

 1. Adapt these scripts to work on the CD design (which is somewhat incompatible with the TMA, so some work will have to be redone)
 2. Evaluate the design with more detail (f/#, clearences, field of view, etc)
 3. Implement the filtering in the optical design

 ## Technical note:
+The design on the right can be accessed under:
+    zemax_tools\S4cam\groupedCameras\TMP_mech_Var4\xy_symmetric_alternative

 Work shown here was implemented in scripts:

     zemax_tools\ZOS_API_scripts\S4camScripts\S4cam_TMP__set_camera_groups.py